nomppy/nomppy.github.io/content/posts/live-by.md

 # Z-lib
 🏴‍☠️📚: Since the original domain went down, you now need to use [TOR browser](https://www.torproject.org) to access its `.onion` domain (I won't tell you how to do this, but you can look it up).
 <small class='whisper'> (you also would need to create an account, but then you get _all_ of the books) </small>

+# Writing
+_Clearly_, I like writing.
+But it doesn't often come up _why_ I like it so much, or why I make them public for everyone to see.

+It boils down to things:
+1. Writing helps me understand my own thinking.
+Talked about a lot on the internet and by writing teachers, writing helps you think better, and it's as simple as that.
+2. Writing is the act of shouting "Are you guys seeing this?" about the kind of stuff that would be awkward to bring up normally.
+When you write, you say, "Am I the only one who feels this way?", and sometimes...
+3. It could even help someone else.
+After I posted my blog on [MSU's shooting](/posts/msu) and shared it to the university snap story, a horde of people who I didn't know at all messaged me saying its helped them in one way or another.
+If just one person resonates with what I say, or otherwise got something genuinely useful out of it (even if it is just learning from my mistakes) — if it helps even one person — then it was a worthwhile pursuit.
+This is also true of this post, which I'm writing in the hopes that someone else might come by and find it helpful.

 # Blogs